nicovanbentum/Raekor/README.md

 ### DX11
+Currently a small demo of async GPU resource creation and dithered mesh fading.
 Raekor started out 4 years ago as an experiment on switching between graphics APIs at runtime (I had no idea what I was doing lol), which is why you will find a bunch of unfinished DirectX 11.
 Source only.

 ### Ray Tracing in One Weekend